 Racial Justice Organizations

-You can check out mutual aid funds or local organizations (or start some!) in your own communities in addition to those below.
-I found this link to be a helpful place to start.
-Though the following list includes organizations led by members of the communities with whom they work alongside for liberation, some are 501(c)(3) organizations; INCITE! is a great resource for learning more about the drawbacks of non-profits.
+You can check out mutual aid groups/funds or other organizations building collective power and infrastructure for mobilization in your own communities in addition to those below.
+Though the following list includes organizations driven by members of the communities with whom they work for liberation, some are 501(c)(3) organizations; INCITE! is a great resource for learning more about the drawbacks of non-profits.
 May there be an abundance of avenues toward justice.

 • Black & Pink National | “Black & Pink National is a prison abolitionist organization dedicated to abolishing the criminal punishment system and liberating LGBTQIA2S+ people and people living with HIV/AIDS who are affected by that system through advocacy, support, and organizing.”